nmarks99/dice-in-a-cup/README.md

 however using the Euler-Lagrange equations, the problem is much more doable.
 This is however somewhat computationally intensive.

+All code for the simulation can be found in the `src` directory

 - `main.ipynb` is the primary code that does everything.

 - `helpers.py` defines some useful helper functions.